patrick-fullcycledev/Understanding-Javascript-Better/README.md

   // Function Declaration is parsed from the start
   // Function Declarations loads before any code is executed (Hoisting)
   // Semicolons are used to separate executable JavaScript statements
-  // Function declaration is not an executable statement, it is not common to end it with a semicolon function functionName(a) {
+  // Function declaration is not an executable statement,
+  // so it is not common to end it with a semicolon function functionName(a) {
     return a;
   }